Short-Term and Long-Term Disability

 If you are unable to work or anticipate an absence from work for five or more consecutive days, please contact:

-- The Benefits department will contact the State Office of Group Insurance to request a disability claim package be mailed to your home.
+- The Employee Relations department will contact the State Office of Group Insurance to request a disability claim package be mailed to your home.
 You and your medical provider will complete these forms and return them to the Office of Group Insurance.

 - The Principal Life Insurance Company will make a determination on your claim, and if approved, pay benefits directly to you while you remain disabled and unable to work, up to the maximum time period allowed under the group policy.